JesseBausell/acsPROCESS_INTERACTIVE/README.md

   4. Select subset of ac-s cast for processing
     a.
 Examine time-series plot of ac-s cast (appears automatically).
 Displays ac-s vertical position (depth) over time (spectrum index).
     b.
 To select subset of ac-s cast, enter "y" into command window
     c.
-Telect cast subset by entering indices into command window.
+Select cast subset by entering indices into command window.
 These can be entered individually (not recommended) or as an array, using a colon to separate beginning and end indices (recommended).
+Data cursor can assist in this process.
     d.
 Evaluate previously-selected cast subset(s) (highlighted in red).
-To select an additional subset enter repeat steps b-c.
+To select an additional cast subset enter repeat steps b-c.
     e.
 If satsified with previously-made selection(s) enter "n" into the command window.
 Re-confirm you are satisfied by entering "y"
     f.
 If unsatisfied with selections, enter "redo" or "exit" to start over.
   5. Select appropriate pure-water absorption (MAT) file when prompted. (file is created using Purewater_SpecBuilder.m)
   6. Select appropriate pure-water attenuation (MAT) file when prompted. (file is created using Purewater_SpecBuilder.m)
   7. Flag questionable c spetra for possible removal
+    a.
+Examine depth profile comparing first 8 ac-s channels (lowest 8 wavelengths) of c spectra.
+These channels are oriented vertically by depth index (not by actual depth), with shallowest index on top.
+    b.
+To create a range of "acceptable" c values,
   8. Flag questionable a spetra for possible removal (see step 6)
   9. Evaluate (and potentially discard) flagged c spectra
   10. Evaluate (and potentially discard) flagged a spectra (see step 8)